semantic-release/semantic-release/README.md

 After `npm` published the new version the `postpublish` step does this:

 - Generate a changelog
-- Create a new [GitHub Release](https://help.github.com/articles/about-releases/) with the changelog as body
+- Create a new [GitHub Release](https://help.github.com/articles/about-releases/) and tag with the changelog as body

-Note: The GitHub Release automatically creates a tag, too.

 Note: This is tied to GitHub, feel free to send PRs for other services.

 Note: `semantic-release` works around a limitation in `npm`'s `prepublish` step.
 Once a version is published it prints an error that you can *safely ignore* [npm/npm#7118](https://github.com/npm/npm/issues/7118).

-## How do I set this up?
+## How you can set it up

 ### Installation